 - a.
-In this Article, "necessary qualifications" in respect of a teaching position means the possession of a valid teaching certificate for the Province of British Columbia, and one or more of the following: - i.
-A university teaching major as prescribed by the University of British Columbia, University of Victoria, Simon Fraser University, or its equivalent, directly related to the teaching position; or, - ii.
-A reasonable expectation, based on applicable qualifications, training and experience, that the teacher will be able to perform the duties of the position in a satisfactory manner. - b.
-Should any question arise regarding the interpretation, application, or enforcement of this Article, the matter must be submitted in writing to the Superintendent within ten (10) working days. - c.
+In this Article, "necessary qualifications" in respect of a teaching position means the possession of a valid teaching certificate for the Province of British Columbia, and one or more of the following: - A university teaching major as prescribed by the University of British Columbia, University of Victoria, Simon Fraser University, or its equivalent, directly related to the teaching position; or, - ii.
+A reasonable expectation, based on applicable qualifications, training and experience, that the teacher will be able to perform the duties of the position in a satisfactory manner. - c.
 Any dispute shall, within two (2) working days, be referred to the grievance procedure.